tchajed/sys-verif-fa25/docs/notes/ownership.md

 The solution Goose uses is not to store a struct in a single heap cell, but instead _one per field_.
 The heap locations are all laid out contiguously, just like an array.
 Thus the model for `GetAge` is actually `GetAge := λ: "ℓ", "ℓ" +ₗ 2`, where 2 is the index of the `Age` field.

-## Proofs using structs

-Now let's see how this theory translates to Goose.
-First of all, we don't literally work with field offsets as literals; we would want constants based on the field names for those immediately in the proofs, and the actual translation uses field names in an even better way.

-Here's the actual translation of the structs above:
+The translated code for struct operations doesn't directly use offsets but instead uses a helper function `struct.field_ref` to compute the offset from a struct type and field name.
+We can see this used throughout the model in the translation of the code above:

 ```rocq
 Definition Person : go_type := structT [